kanastasov/kanastasov/README.md

 ## About me 👋

 Hi!
-My name is Kiril Anastasoff and I'm a software developer.
-I'm a collaborative and innovative person always excited to start a new and interesting project alone or in a team.
+My name is Kiril Anastasoff and I Graduated from Teesside University with BSc Computer Science second class honors devision (2:1) in 2014.
+Currently I am working as Java/React Developer.
+Always looking to network with bright, intelligent and engaging individuals who share common interests.
+Please feel free to reach out!

 <span>
   <a href="https://www.linkedin.com/in/kanastasov/">